LimeChain/goscale/README.md

-# Implementation of SCALE codec in Go compatible with a Tinygo based toolchain
+# SCALE codec implementation in Go compatible with a Tinygo based toolchain

 The SCALE types in Go are represented by a set of custom-defined types that implement the `Encodable` interface.
-There is also a `Decode` function for each type and the type to which data should be decoded is inferred by the context (not self-contained in the encoded data).
+There is also a `Decode` function for each type.
+Note that the type to which data should be decoded is inferred by the context, it is not self-contained in the SCALE encoded data.

+One exception is the `Tuple` type, which does not have methods attached, but instead, there are `EncodeTuple / DecodeTuple` functions that can be called with any custom struct that embeds the `Tuple` interface.

+**Implementation Notes**
+* *`custom defined types` and usage of `generics` help to minimize the reflection usage.*
+* *there is a `FixedSequence` type (with the same representation as the `Sequence` type), but it makes possible encoding of arrays (which are fixed-size sequences) that can not be represented by the `Sequence` type.
+Note that there are no type checks on the size*

 ## [Boolean](https://github.com/LimeChain/goscale/blob/master/boolean.go)